| Favourite Photographic Locations

 |

-| Rozenburg - Situated on the banks of the Nieuwe Waterweg between
+Rozenburg - Situated on the banks of the Nieuwe Waterweg between

 the Hook of Holland and Rotterdam is the quiet town of Rozenburg.
 There is a ferry crossing the

-Nieuwe Waterweg from Maasluiss (where there is a railway station) to Rozenburg.
-At the ferry terminal on the
+Nieuwe Waterweg from Maasluiss (where there is a railway station on the line to

 Rozenburg side of the river there is an area where you can get excellent shots